alihoseiny/word_cloud_fa/README.md

 This module is not just a wrapper and adds some features to the original module.

 # How to Install
-For installing this module, you can simply run `pip install word-cloud-fa`.
+For installing this module, you can simply run

+`pip install wordcloud-fa`.

 This module tested on `python 3`